 I blocked off yesterday afternoon to listen to a random sample of recorded phone calls between customer service representatives and customers (patients and providers) for my client.
 I’m preparing to deliver a full-day De-escalation workshop to this group in a couple of weeks.

 One of the things I noticed is that some of the employees have a tendency to use language that opens the door for escalations.
 It’s unintentional.
 I’m sure of that.
 The workers are overwhelmed, if not stressed.
 Their customers can be difficult.
 To try to control conversations, provoking language is sometimes used.
 I hear things like:

-- “That would be something you need to speak with the dentist about.
+- “That would be something you need to speak to the dentist about.
 I have no way of knowing that information.”

 - “So, we are just the lab.
 We don’t work directly with patients.”

 - “My supervisor would just tell you the same thing that I’m telling you.”

 When customers hear statements like these is exactly the point I hear escalation.
 The response from the customer is often something like this.
 “I need to speak to your supervisor, please.”

 The customer escalated because the language created a barrier in the consumer’s mind.
 The only way around the fence is to escalate, as far as the customer is concerned.
-When a client hears, “That would be something you need to speak with the dentist about.
+When a client hears, “That would be something you need to speak to the dentist about.
 I have no way of knowing that information.” they feel pushed into a corner.
 They want help, and they don’t think the person on the phone can or will help.
 So, they feel provoked to take action to help themselves.

 In my onsite training for this team, I will teach them to turn “escalation-inviting” language around this way:

-“That would be something you need to speak with the dentist about.
+“That would be something you need to speak to the dentist about.
 I have no way of knowing that information.”